-It's recommended that you get tested ten days after your exposure to the positive case as you may be positive even without symptoms.
+It's recommended that you get tested seven days after your exposure to the positive case as you may be positive even without symptoms.
 Book an appointment online for testing.

 If your test results are positive, you will need to extend your self-isolation date.

 For example, you never develop symptoms and you're tested on day seven as recommended.
 If you receive a positive test result extend your self-isolation period to 10 full days past the day you were tested.
 So, if you were tested on Jan.
 10, you would need to self-isolate until midnight on Jan.
 21.